radu-antonache89/BankingService/README.md

 The application uses the Spring Boot framework, which facilitates the development of RESTful web service application.
 After loading the Java project into the eclipse IDE (Spring Tools plug-in required), the project must be run as a Spring Boot App.

+USAGE:

+1. Run the application in eclipse as Spring Boot app

+2. Open the "OpenSavingsAccount.html" webpage in a browser

+3. Use any of the available credentials listed below to open a new savings account.

 The application includes 3 hard-coded users, with the following credentials:

 User 1: